May 2013

 © Oliver Smart/British Birds

-British Birds: Bird Photographer of the Year 2011 competition
+British Birds: Bird Photograph of the Year 2011 competition

 Having come 18th in this competition in 2009 with an image of a Black Guillemot, I was thrilled to discover that I had been awarded 10th place this year.
 My winning image was of a Redshank calling on the island of Fetlar in the Shetland Isles taken in June 2010.